 In 1919 McCormick joined with Carrie Chapman Catt to establish the League of Women Voters.
 McCormick used the wealth she inherited from her husband to fund projects such as the research that led to the discovery and development of an oral hormone contraceptive.

 Katharine McCormick died on 28th December, 1967.
-She left $25 to the Massachusetts Institute of Technology and wrote in her will: "Since my graduation in 1904 I have wished to express my gratitude to the Institute for its advanced policy of scientific training which has been of inestimable value to me throughout my life."
+She left a large sum to the Massachusetts Institute of Technology and wrote in her will: "Since my graduation in 1904 I have wished to express my gratitude to the Institute for its advanced policy of scientific training which has been of inestimable value to me throughout my life."